 A Risk Transfer Parameters training was held in February 2021 led by ARC Ltd, to train the Gambian TWG as well as to review the RTP's for 2021/22.
-The ARC Replica Policy was signed in June 2021 by WFP and ARC Ltd, protecting nearly 40,000 vulnerable people from extreme drought events.

 The ARC Policy was signed by the Ministry of Finance & Economic Affairs, with the budget split between the African Development Bank and the Ministry of Environment, Climate Change & Natural Resources.